Mercer Island Mobility Projects and Pilots

 After extensive exploration, the City will launch a rideshare pilot project with the companies Lyft and Uber on April 23, 2018.
 For six months, the program will subsidize any ride on Mercer Island that starts or finishes at the Park & Ride on North Mercer Way.
 Learn more here

-Residents are already seeing colorful bikes around the Island as a result of the City of Seattle’s Free-Floating Bike Share Program
+For the past year residents have been seeing these colorful bikes around the Island as a result of the City of Seattle’s Free-Floating Bike Share Program

 that launched in 2017 with vendors LimeBike, Ofo, and Spin.
 The City of Bellevue is also issuing a request for proposals